Robert Gordon University: Sports

 RGU SPORT at the Garthdee campus provides a wide range of sport and fitness facilities to the university community as well as to the general public.
 Facilities include a 25m pool, various gyms with extensive facilities for cardiovascular training and resistance training (including free weights), a large sports hall (also used for exams), climbing wall, numerous fitness classes, physiotherapy, podiatry and sports massage.
-Students, staff and graduates of the university receive a discount on use of these facilities.
+Students can obtain a gym membership free of charge and staff and graduates of the university receive a discount on use of these facilities.

 There are over 32 campus sports clubs run by RGU:Union, and the university competes in Scottish Student Sport (SSS) and British Universities and Colleges Sport (BUCS) competitions.

 Swimmer Hannah Miley studied at RGU until 2013 and appeared in publicity for the university.
 A sport scholar program provides support for the athletic and academic careers of developing and elite athletes, including coaching, access to training facilities and financial assistance, as well as flexibility in fitting training around the academic timetable.

 The Robert Gordon University Boat Club contests the annual Aberdeen Universities Boat Race each Spring against the University of Aberdeen.
 RGU were victorious in 2012 2013, 2014, 2015. and 2016.

 The two universities also compete annually in the Granite City Challenge which sees teams across a range of sports compete to be the best in the city.